localForage/localForage-backbone/README.md

 Submit issues, pull requests, etc. if something is up! <3

+## Usage

+This library lets you override the `sync()` method on your collections and models so they're saved to localForage instead of a REST server.
+Simply override your objects' `sync()` method with the namespace for your model:

+    var MyModel = Backbone.Collection.extend({
+        sync: Backbone.localforage.sync('MyModel')
+    });
+    var MyCollection = Backbone.Collection.extend({
+        model: MyModel,
+        sync: Backbone.localforage.sync('MyCollection')
+    });

+Now whenever you save your collections or models, they'll be saved with localForage!

 # License

 This program is free software; it is distributed under an